-- Lost items - determined by the price in the computer.
-If a default price is given, we will check on B&T Link to get the replacement price, if the item is not listed in there, we will charge the default price.
+- Lost items - determined by the price listed in the library catalog.
+The price can also be determined by comparing the replacement cost from a library vendor, if the price is not listed in the catalog.

 - Flash drives - $8.00 (4 GB)